Sivaranjini-R/Regional-Sales-Overview-/README.md

 ### Monthly Trends

-- **Bar charts** display month-wise performance of each Region for:
+**Bar charts** display month-wise performance of each Region for the Sales,Quantity and Profit with a line denoting the average.
-  - Sales
-  - Quantity
-  - Profit

 ---

 ### Geographic Visualization

-- An **interactive map** shows sales performance by **States** , Quickly identifying regional hotspots, sales clusters, and underperforming areas.
+An **interactive map** shows sales performance by **States** , Quickly identifying regional hotspots through the size of the bubble ,sales clusters, and underperforming areas.

 ---

 ### Year-over-Year (YoY) Comparison Matrix

-- A detailed matrix displays YoY changes for:
-  - Sales
-  - Quantity
-  - Profit

-It tracks progress to set realistic targets based on historical performance.
+A detailed **matrix** displays Year over Year changes in Sales,Quantity and Profit for each Region to track the progress for setting realistic targets based on historical performance.